Germany: African migrants injured in gang attack near far-right venue | DW | 01.08.2020

 Saturday's assault is the latest in a string of far-right, racist, and xenophobic incidents that have been reported in Erfurt in recent years.

-The latest attack took place just hours before a protest against Neo-Nazi violence, which was sparked by a separate incident two weeks ago.
+The latest attack took place just hours before a protest against neo-Nazi violence that was sparked by a separate incident two weeks ago.

 Read more: Police raid right-wing extremist camp in Thuringia